YaoyaoDai/yaoyaodai.github.io/publications/index.md

 <h4> Other Publications: </h4>

 <ul align='justify'>
+  <li>Yaoyao Dai and Luwei Luqiu.
+2021. “<a href="https://www.washingtonpost.com/politics/2021/05/12/chinas-wolf-warrior-diplomats-like-talk-tough">China's 'wolf warrior' diplomats like to talk tough</a>.”
+The Washington Post, Monkey Cage. </li>
   <li>Yaoyao Dai.
 2018. “<a href="https://dajia.qq.com/original/owl/dyy180420.html">Populism and Abuse of Populism</a>.”
 Tencent Dajia (Most influential self-media in China.
 Article has been viewed over 310,000 times). </li>
 </ul>